jasonacollins/blog/content/post/2013-01-15-is-poverty-in-our-genes-from-the-comments.markdown

 To do interdisciplinary research is always a difficult undertaking.
 Blaming Ashraf and Galor for having the courage of trying it is neither helpful nor fair in my opinion.</blockquote>

-You can find further conversation on the causation point below [C.W.'s comment](https://jasoncollins.blog/2013/01/is-poverty-in-our-genes/#comment-1126).

 My posts on Ashraf and Galor's paper on genetic diversity and economic growth are as follows: